rpragustian/cypress/GITHUB_ACTIONS.md

   - 📊 Test metrics and trends
   - 🎯 Failure analysis
   - 📁 Allure results and report artifacts
+  - 🎯 Optimized for API testing (no videos)

 ## 🚀 How to Use